enaburekhan/micro_reddit/README.md

 -VScode

 ## Getting Started

-Prerequisites
+**Prerequisites**
 To get this project up and running locally, you must already have ruby and necessary gems installed on your computer

 To get this project set up on your local machine, follow these simple steps:

-Open Terminal.
+**Open Terminal.**
-Navigate to your desired location to download the contents of this repository.
+- Navigate to your desired location to download the contents of this repository.
-Copy and paste the following code into the Terminal: git clone https://github.com/LamiaSristy/Active-Record-Micro-Reddit Cd Active-Record-Micro-Reddit.
+- Copy and paste the following code into the Terminal: git clone https://github.com/LamiaSristy/Active-Record-Micro-Reddit
+- Cd Active-Record-Micro-Reddit.
-Run bundle install to get the necesary gems.
+-Run bundle install to get the necesary gems.
-Run rails db:migrate.
+- Run rails db:migrate.

 ## Author